 Fees and Pricing

 M1 Finance and Wealthfront both offer low balance minimums and fees.
-Meeting with a financial advisor will typically cost you between 0.5–2% of your assets under management.
+Meeting with human financial advisors will typically cost you between 1-2% of your assets under management.
 The basic M1 account is free, and Wealthfront charges a flat fee of 0.25%.
-If you use our invitation link, you can manage up to $5,000 with Wealthfront for free, forever.
+Using our invitation link, you can manage up to $5,000 with Wealthfront for free.

-The low fees and minimums make both of them great choices for beginner investors and those unable to make a large upfront deposit.
+The low fees and minimums make both great choices for beginner investors and those unable to make a large upfront deposit.

 One of the drawbacks of M1 Finance is that it doesn’t offer any tax-loss harvesting strategy for taxable accounts.
-But because they don’t charge a management fee, you can save a comparable amount of money.
+But you can save a comparable amount because they don’t charge a management fee.

-Wealthfront offers a tax-loss strategy for every account, at no extra charge, as part of their PassivePlus features.
-When your portfolio reaches over $100,000, Wealthfront implements a more in-depth tax strategy using Risk Parity and stock-level tax-loss harvesting.
-This strategy looks for movements in individual stocks within the US stock index to harvest more losses and further lower your tax bill.
+Wealthfront offers a tax-loss strategy for every account, at no extra charge, as part of their basic features.
+When your portfolio reaches $100,000, Wealthfront implements a more in-depth tax strategy using Direct Indexing, which looks for movements in individual stocks within the US stock index to harvest more losses and further lower your tax bill.

-For accounts over $500,000, Wealthfront offers a feature called Smart Beta, which weighs stocks more intelligently.
-This relatively small tweak can have big impacts on larger account balances.
+For accounts over $500,000, Wealthfront offers a Smart Beta feature, which weighs stocks more intelligently.
+This relatively small tweak can have significant impacts on larger investment accounts.

-Because M1 Finance and Wealthfront autonomously manage your portfolio, the customer service is limited.
+Because M1 Finance and Wealthfront autonomously manage your portfolio, customer service is limited.

-M1 Finance doesn’t employ any financial advisors.
-Instead, they are relying on you to do your own research and make wise financial decisions.
-With that said, if you happen to experience difficulties, their website has a helpful support section with articles and videos.
+M1 Finance doesn’t employ human financial advisors; instead, they rely on you to research and make wise financial decisions.
+If you experience difficulties, their website has a helpful support section with articles and videos.
 These articles and videos will help you get started, transfer funds from another institution, and more.

 Most customer support questions are answered by phone or email.

-Wealthfront is also an autonomous service and doesn’t offer person to person support.
-They do have an in-depth how-to section that can help you get started and answer most of your questions.
+Wealthfront is also an autonomous service and doesn’t offer person-to-person support.
+They have an in-depth how-to section that can help you get started and answer most of your questions.
 If you need additional help, you can fill out their contact form.

 Safety and Security

-Wealthfront also covers up to $500,000 under SIPC insurance, and FDIC covers up to $1 million in your cash account.
-Wealthfront doesn’t store your information and works with third-party providers with bank-grade security and follow data protection best practices.
+Wealthfront also covers up to $500,000 under SIPC insurance, and FDIC covers up to $8 Million in your cash account.
+Wealthfront doesn’t store your information, works with third-party providers with bank-grade security, and follows best practices for data protection.

 Wealthfront vs. M1 Finance: What’s the Verdict?

 We don’t like to be indecisive, but the M1 Finance and Wealthfront robo advisors will appeal to investors for different reasons.
-We know that everyone has different priorities and preferences, and there is never a one size fits all approach to finances.
+Everyone has different priorities and preferences, and there is never a one size fits all approach to finances.

 Who is M1 Finance Best for?

-M1 Finance is ideal for investors who want more control over their portfolios.
-You can choose an expert pie and invest more passively, but the level of customization is what makes M1 stand out.
+M1 Finance is ideal for investors wanting more control over their portfolios and fee-free investment management.
+You can choose an expert pie and invest more passively, but the customization level makes M1 stand out.